ManimCommunity/manim/docs/source/contributing/testing.rst

    As Manim is a video library, we have to test videos as well.
-Unfortunately, we cannot directly test video content as rendered videos can differ slightly depending on system (for reasons related to ffmpeg).
+Unfortunately, we cannot directly test video content as rendered videos can differ slightly depending on the system (for reasons related to ffmpeg).
 Therefore, we only compare video configuration values, exported in .json.